Ikigai Book Review I The Secret to a Long Life

 Francesc Miralles

-Francesc Miralles is an award-winning author who has written a number of bestselling self-help and inspirational books His novel Love in Lowercase has been translated into twenty languages.
+Francesc Miralles is an award-winning author who has written several bestselling self-help and inspirational books.
+His novel Love in Lowercase has been translated into twenty languages.

 About the Book

 Ikigai is the Japanese concept of looking for meaning/purpose in life.
-The book brings the secret of Japan’s centenarians (People above the age of 100) and give us the tools to find our own Ikigai.
+The book brings the secret of Japan’s centenarians (People over 100) and gives us the tools to find our own Ikigai.

-Both the Authors have spent enough time on research and been in Japan interviewing centenarians and observing ways of life especially in a village called Ogimi in Okinawa Island which is also known as the Village of longevity.
+Both Authors have spent enough time researching and been in Japan interviewing centenarians and observing ways of life, especially in a village called Ogimi on Okinawa Island, also known as the Village of Longevity.

-The book suggests finding something that you can do till the end of your life and keeps you merrily engaged.
-As the Japanese say active life is the prerequisite of healthy long life.
+The book suggests finding something you can do until your life’s end and keeps you merrily engaged.
+As the Japanese say, an active life is the prerequisite for a healthy, long life.

 The keys to longevity are diet, exercise, and finding a purpose in life (Ikigai).